adempiere/adempiere-ui-gateway/docs/architecture.md

  - zookeeper

 ### Quick Description of Application Stack
 The application stack consists of the following services defined in the *docker-compose.yml* file (and retrieved on the console with **sudo docker compose ls**); these services will eventually run as containers:
   - **adempiere-site**: Defines the landing page (web site) for this application.
 It can be implemented as wished.
   - **adempiere-zk**: Defines the Jetty server and the ADempiere ZK UI.
   - **vue-ui**: Defines the new ADempiere UI with Vue.
   - **adempiere-grpc-server**: Dedicated gRPC backend server for Vue UI.
 Implements the ADempiere business logic (POS, invoicing, inventory, etc.) and communicates with the database.
   - **postgresql-service**: Defines the Postgres database, that is persistently implemented on the host.
   - **ui-gateway**: Unique access point acting as a reverse proxy and routing to redirect multiple services.
   - **adempiere-processor**: For processes that are executed outside Adempiere.
   - **dkron-scheduler**: A scheduler for these processes.
   - **adempiere-report-engine**: For reports.
   - **s3-storage**: S3 (Simple Storage Service) for attachments and files.
   - **s3-client**: S3 (Simple Storage Service) default access configuration.
   - **s3-gateway-rs**: S3 (Simple Storage Service) API RESTful between ui-gateway and implemented S3 to manage files with client.
   - **grpc-proxy**: API RESTful transcoding to gRPC backends.
   - **opensearch-node**: Stores the Application Dictionary definitions.
   - **opensearch-setup**: Configure the service *opensearch-node* and import snapshot.
   - **kafka**: Messaging and streaming queue.
   - **kafdrop**: A Kafka Cluster Queues Overview, Monitor and Administrator.
   - **dictionary-rs**: API RESTful to manage adempiere dictionary with OpenSearch as cache.
   - **opensearch-dashboards**: Display and monitor of OpenSearch indexes e.g. exported menus, smart browsers, forms, windows, processes.
   - **keycloak**: User management on service *postgresql-service*.
   - **zookeeper**: Controller for *kafka* service.

 Additional objects defined in the *docker-compose files*:
-- `adempiere_network`: defines the subnet used in the involved Docker containers (e.g. **192.168.100.0/24**)
+- `adempiere_network`: defines the subnet used by all containers (e.g. **192.168.100.0/24**).
+      Individual container IP addresses within this subnet are assigned dynamically and change every time the stack is restarted; inter-container communication must therefore use container hostnames, not IP addresses.
 - `volume_postgres`: defines the mounting point of the Postgres database (typically directory **/var/lib/postgresql/data**) to a local directory on the host where the Docker container runs.
 This implements a persistent database.
 - `volume_backups`: defines the mounting point for a backup (or restore) directory on the Docker container to a local directory on the host where the Docker container has access.
 It can be used for backup or restore purposes.
 - `volume_persistent_files`: mounting point for the ZK container
 - `volume_scheduler`: defines the mounting point for the DKron scheduler

 ### Network Architecture